AgoraIO-Extensions/Agora-Flutter-SDK/README.md

 ## Getting Started

-See the [example](example) directory for a sample app using AgoraRtcEngine.
+* See the [example](example) directory for a sample app using AgoraRtcEngine.
+* Or checkout this [tutorial](https://github.com/AgoraIO-Community/Agora-Flutter-Quickstart) for a simple video call app using Agora Flutter SDK.